 A lot of attention is paid to students’ personalities.
 They are taught to be contributing members to society and to always consider interests of the bigger community first.
 They are taught to love people and animals, everything that surrounds them; to be compassionate and sympathetic; to make the world a better place, etc. Students sing together and often participate in various sports games – this way they learn to be a part of the group.

 The compulsory (primary and secondary) education in Japan is free, whereas high school and higher education institutions always have tuition fees (public schools are usually less expensive than private ones).
 When the secondary school is over, a student gets a list of the high school where he/she can be enrolled on the basis of his/her performance.
 Then, students need to take an exam, and depending on the exam grade and other school grades they can choose a high school.
 Those ones who successfully pass exams can go to prestigious schools that lead to good universities.
-Students who do not plan to study at the university go to less prestigious schools where they can specialize in agriculture, household management, etc. Vocational institutions also require very good grades because professionals in these areas are extremely valuable, this is why the competition in these schools is so high.
+Students who do not plan to study at the university in Tokyo go to less prestigious schools where they can specialize in agriculture, household management, etc. Vocational institutions also require very good grades because professionals in these areas are extremely valuable, this is why the competition in these schools is so high.

 The reason why Japan has achieved such high results is that Japanese children know from the very childhood that education is extremely important for a successful life and try hard to show the best results.